These coaching sessions are for you, the person behind the parent, to work through different challenges while balancing being a parent.

 Being a parent can be an all-consuming job with little time left to focus on you, your own wellbeing, ambitions and the balancing act that your life may well involve.

-These sessions are about focusing on your needs, while also being mindful of how they fit in with meeting the needs of your family.
+These sessions are about focusing on your needs, while also being mindful of how these needs fit in with also meeting the needs of your family.

-Coaching is not about being told what to do and it is not counselling but it is a chance to focus on you.
+Your coaching sessions are not about being told what to do and they are not counselling, they are a chance to focus on what is needed for you and for your family.

 I have worked with expectant and new parents since 2002 and I trained as a coach in 2016 to be able to work with parents beyond the postnatal period.